SelectUSA/events/events/_posts/2019-12-04-fuzhou-seminar-1219.md

 #### More About FDI from China

-Chinese FDI stock--$60.2 billion--directly supports nearly 80,000 U.S. jobs and contributes $4.7 billion to U.S. goods exports.
+Total FDI from China--$65 billion--directly supports 122,100 U.S. jobs and contributes $4.8 billion to U.S. goods exports.
 Learn more through [SelectUSA Stats](https://www.selectusa.gov/selectusa-stats) and the [China fact sheet](https://www.selectusa.gov/country-fact-sheet/China).

+_Please note that our fact sheets are currently being updated with the latest data from the Bureau of Economic Analysis (2017) and will show figures for 2016._